This past Saturday we had our annual MayDay convention. Here's some pics of the various games.

 Next is a Command Decision 4 game, the Battle of somethingorother.
 I'm thinking it might have been in Italy.
 This game went on for two time slots and I have no idea who won but it looked impressive.

 I ran a game of War Rocket pitting a Zenithian force against a force of Pirates that were in the process of looting a crashed Zenithian mothership.
-The pic doesn't really show the ships very well but I believe Terry's blog has better pics.
+The pic doesn't really show the ships very well but I believe Terry's blog

 There were a couple games of X-Wing run.
 Here is Bob telling someone that he is strong with the Force.